patricklam/plam.new-webpage/content/post/20230226-japan-part-i.md

 even went up to the Tsumago viewpoint (old castle) 5 minutes uphill after leaving town, reaching the top at 10:18.
 There were a couple of rural houses and people doing their thing, e.g.  drying their laundry (kids' judogis?).
+There is a bus from Tsumago to Nagiso but it doesn't run very often.
-We made it to Nagiso by 10:55 and caught the 11:00 train to Matsumoto (next post!).
+We instead walked, and made it to Nagiso by 10:55 and caught the 11:00 train to Matsumoto (next post!).

 <figure>